 3.3 The Pension Committee discussed changes to the current asset allocation strategy at the Committee meeting held on 17 March 2020 (Minute A27/20 refers).
 However, reviewing the current allocation it is apparent that the target allocation cannot yet be applied as it has not been formally adopted because, as per the Minute - "Officers pointed out that they were not able to give investment advice and the Pension Fund's investment adviser had not been given the opportunity to offer appropriate advice to inform the decision."
 The prudent option is therefore to measure allocation against the prior allocation.
-This option is supported by the Scheme's investment advisors.
-Any proposal to amend this asset allocation will require a period of consultation with such persons as it considers appropriate.
+This option is supported by the Fund's investment advisers are now conducting an asset allocation review in consultation with the Pension Committee.